 - to administrators: strategic foresight and auditing frameworks for the zero carbon trajectories of cities.

-This year, the workshop is being held in two stages: the first in distance and offering a sustained theoretical program, the second being entirely devoted to group work in the field.
+The workshop is being held in two stages: the first in online and offering a sustained theoretical program, the second being entirely devoted to group work on-site.

 The Transition Workshop aims to create a community of skills and spirit.
 All courses and seminars are organized to be delivered in distance, with the online presence of all participants.
 If, however, calendar conflicts prevent the follow-up, the FBA may transmit the content to the participants concerned on a deferred basis.

-Actors and local communities are making their study cases and knowledge available as impulses to go further towards the decarbonisation of our built framework in terms of:
+Actors and local communities are making their study cases and knowledge available as catalysors to go further towards the decarbonisation of our built framework in terms of:

 - Construction methods and materials